housseindjirdeh/angular2-hn/README.md

 Note: Any Service Worker changes will not be reflected when you run the application locally in development.
 To test service worker changes:

  - `npm run sw` to generate the service worker file
- - `npm run static-serve` to load the application along with the service worker asset
+ - `npm run static-serve` to load the application along with the service worker asset using [lite-server](https://github.com/johnpapa/lite-server)